quodlibet/quodlibet/docs/guide/stats_rating.rst

 ----------

-The internal ``~#playcount`` tag is incremented when a song ends or is forced to end by the user and the playback time has exceeded a certain (configurable) proportion of the song's duration. in the preferences.
+The internal ``~#playcount`` tag is incremented when a song ends or is forced to end by the user, and the playback time has exceeded a certain proportion of the song's duration.
+This proportion is configurable in the config file or with the *Advanced Preferences* plugin.

 In case of radio streams, which don't have a defined duration, the play count gets incremented whenever the stream is played.